reframejs/reframe/readme.md

 Reframe is designed from the ground up to be gradually removed:
 As your prototype grows you eject parts of Reframe.
-Once you eject everything, you fully got rid of Reframe and have full control.
+Once every part is ejected, Reframe is fully removed and you have full control over the stack.

-Where Meteor, Django and Ruby and Rails are clingy parents that can't let go, Reframe knows how to let go.
+Where other frameworks are clingy parents that can't let go, Reframe knows how to let go.

 More at [Concepts - Progressive Eject](/docs/concepts.md#progressive-eject).